desihub/tutorials/getting_started/installing_EDR_kernels_at_NERSC.md

     mkdir -p ~/.local/share/jupyter/kernels
     cp -R /global/common/software/desi/kernels/desi-edr-23.1-bash ~/.local/share/jupyter/kernels
     ```
     This step will install the DESI EDR 23.1 kernel.
+Other available kernels are `desi-22.5`, ``desi-23.1` and `desi-main`,

 5. Access https://jupyter.nersc.gov/hub/login and initiate a "Perlmutter" server (Note: Do not start a "Spin" server).

 6. Once the server loads your home directory and kernel definitions, navigate to a new directory where you'll save your notebooks.

 7. To create a new notebook, navigate through File -> New Launcher and then click on the kernel version, such as DESI EDR 23.1.